electrode-io/fynpo/packages/fyn/README.md

 - issue 2: `fyn` has a `--copy` option that allows you to force any package to install with copying instead of hardlinking.
 - issue 3: `fyn` will not hard link packages from central store if they have `preinstall`, `install`, or `postinstall` npm scripts.

-# Other Info
+## Other Info

-## Compatibility
+### Compatibility

-- `fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.
+- `fyn`'s top level `node_modules` is 100% compatible with Node.js and 3rd party tools and modules.
 No special updates or changes needed.

 - `fyn` uses npm's [pacote] to do data retrieval.
 That means its package data handling is the same as npm and it can use npm's cache directly.

-- The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with NodeJS.
-The only caveat is NodeJS module loader always resolve a package's path to its real path.
+- The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with Node.js.
+The only caveat is Node.js module loader always resolve a package's path to its real path.

   For example, if `A` depends on `B@1.0.0` that's not at the top level, then `node_modules/A/node_modules/B` is a symlink to `node_modules/B/__fv_/1.0.0/B`.